UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Contact_and_Support.md

  - Internal:Staff Names
 layout: docs
 ---

+# Contact and Support

-Users should direct any queries relating to their use of Research Computing services to the Research Computing Support Team at <rc-support@ucl.ac.uk> (see below).
-The team will respond to your question as quickly as possible, giving priority to requests that are deemed urgent on the basis of the information provided.
+Users should direct any queries relating to their use of Research Computing services to the Research Computing Support Team at
+<rc-support@ucl.ac.uk> (see below).
+The team will respond to your question as
+quickly as possible, giving priority to requests that are deemed urgent on the basis of the information provided.